belakap/Covid-19-analysis/README.md

 7. Perform in-depth analysis and visualization.

-#**Code:You Data Analysis project criteria**
+**Code:You Data Analysis project criteria**

 The following criteria have been met:

-*Export two datasets from the Centers for Disease Control and Prevention website*:
+1. Export two datasets from the Centers for Disease Control and Prevention website:

        https://data.cdc.gov/Public-Health-Surveillance/Rates-of-COVID-19-Cases-or-Deaths-by-Age-Group-and/3rge-nu2a/data_preview
        https://data.cdc.gov/Public-Health-Surveillance/United-States-COVID-19-County-Level-of-Community-T/nra9-vzzn/data_preview

-*Identify the required packages* through a Google search, then use pip to install them.
+2. Identify the required packages through a Google search, then use pip to install them.
 The installation of some packages like matplotlib, and seaborn did not work with pip install.
 They were installed using C:/Users/weare/AppData/Local/Programs/Python/Python312/python.exe -m pip install

 *Loading data*